PrasadMagdum08/Android-Travel-Tourism/README.md

 ### **Domain Bucket:**
 Travel & Tourism

+Developing a mobile application to guide tourists during the Char Dham Yatra and other places in Uttarakhand involves several key functionalities to ensure it meets the needs of travelers effectively.
+Here’s a structured approach to develop such a software solution:

 1. User Interface Design
 Map Integration: Utilize mapping services like Google Maps or OpenStreetMap to provide detailed navigation routes for each leg of the Char Dham Yatra and other tourist destinations.